linuxserver/docker-documentation/general/running-our-containers.md

 ### Setup

-First, we need to configure `/etc/subuid` and `/etc/subgid`.
+First, you need to configure `/etc/subuid` and `/etc/subgid`.

-We can configure both files using `usermod`, however, for educational purposes we will do it manually (it's really not that hard ;)).
+You can configure both files using `usermod`, however, for educational purposes we will show how to do it manually (it's really not that hard ;)).

 Logged in as root and using your favorite text editor, create and open `/etc/subuid` and enter the following:

 ```text
 user:100000:65536
 ```

-Then repeat the same for `/etc/subgid`.
+Then repeat the same process for `/etc/subgid`.

 Note: Be sure to stick to this format: `USERNAME:UID:RANGE`.